exceptionless/Exceptionless/README.md

 Thanks to [JetBrains](http://jetbrains.com) for a community [WebStorm](https://www.jetbrains.com/webstorm/) and [ReSharper](https://www.jetbrains.com/resharper/) license to use on this project.
 It's the best JavaScript IDE/Visual Studio productivity enhancement hands down.

 Thanks to [Red Gate](http://www.red-gate.com) for providing an open source license for a [.NET Developer Bundle](http://www.red-gate.com/products/dotnet-development/).
 It's an indepensible tool when you need to track down a performance/memory issue.

+Thanks to [OzCode](http://oz-code.com/) for providing an open source license to use on this project.
+It adds a ton of value to the already amazing VS debugger.